 According to Dame PD James, “Nothing that happens to a novelist is ever wasted.”

 Author Anne R. Allen is proof.
 Two of Anne’s novels play off episodes from her own life.
-One involves a Hollywood scandal and the other, her first publishing experience with an erotica publisher trying to branch into mainstream!
+One involves a Hollywood scandal, and the other, her first publishing experience with an erotica publisher trying to branch into mainstream!

-Just last week, she sent the fourth book in her Camilla Randall comic mystery series to her editor.
+Just last week, Anne sent the fourth book in her Camilla Randall comic mystery series to her editor.
 The best part of her success?
 Like PD James, Anne started writing in her 40s, proving it’s truly never too late.

 Congratulations, Anne.
 I’d love to hear about that aha! moment that lead to writing.
 At age 55, after many years in theater, you published your first novel.
 What motivated you to become an author?

 Writing was always my first love.
 My mom likes to tell a story about when I was around seven and she tried to inform me about the “facts of life”.
 I said I didn’t need to know that stuff because I was going to be a writer and live in a little cottage by the sea, so a husband and children would just get in the way.

 I put off the dream when I fell in love with the theater.
 But when I turned forty, my father died suddenly and it was a wake-up call.
 It hit me that if I was ever going to realize my dream, I’d better get a move-on.
 So I gave up my theater job and used my inheritance to buy that little cottage by the sea, and a word processor.

 My first novel actually landed me an agent and an almost-deal with Bantam.
 But everything fell apart and I got discouraged and didn’t write for about five years after that.